-7. "Should a special maximum amount of statutory damages be provided \ \?"
+7. "Should a special maximum amount of statutory damages be provided ?"

-- I do not think there should be a maximum for statutory damages, even in the case of innocent infringement, since it is an unfair burden to require the plaintiff to establish that the infringement was with knowledge, and since, further, the damages suffered (even if unascertainable) are just as great where infringement was innocent, as where it is knowing.
-The only justifiable maximum for statutory damages should be found in the method of computing mutiple infringements, as discussed in point 11, below. - 8.
-"Should the maximum limitation on statutory damages not be applicable to infringements occurring after actual notice \ \ \ willful infringements for profit?"
+I do not think there should be a maximum for statutory damages, even in the case of innocent infringement, since it is an unfair burden to require the plaintiff to establish that the infringement was with knowledge, and since, further, the damages suffered (even if unascertainable) are just as great where infringe-ment was innocent, as where it is knowing.
+The only justifiable maximum for statutory damages should be found in the method of computing mutiple infringements, as discussed in point 11, below.

+8. "Should the maximum limitation on statutory damages not be applicable to infringements occurring after actual notice willful infringements for profit?"

 See answer to 7, above.
-9. "Within the minimum and maximum limits, should the law continue to specify, as it now does, an amount per infringing copy or per infringing performance?
+9. "Within the minimum and maximum limits, should the law continue to specify, as it now does, an amount per infringing copy or per infringing perform-ance?
 If so, should the amounts be those now specified in section 101(b)?"

-This provision of section 101(b) should either be made mandatory or should the provision of section 101(b) should either be made mandatory or should the probably meaningless.
-I think it probably be deleted, since in its present form it is largely meaningless.
+ance?
+If so, should the amounts be those now specified in section 101(b) should either be made mandatory or should This provision of section 101(b) should either be made mandatory or should be deleted, since in its present form it is largely meaningless.
 I think it probably preferable that this provision be deleted.